 Context

 Family planning is a major pillar of DFIDs support to comprehensive Sexual and Reproductive Health and Rights.
 Family planning information, services and supplies enable women and girls to decide whether to have children, when and how many and to determine the spacing of pregnancies and is achieved via the use of modern contraceptive methods .
 This is fundamental to women and girl’s empowerment, enabling them to have control over their lives helping to avoid early, multiple and frequently dangerous pregnancies and births, and instead complete their education, take up economic opportunities and fulfil their potential.
-There are an estimated 214 million women and girls in developing countries who want to time, space or prevent a pregnancy but are not using modern methods of family planningFamily Planning is one of the best investments in development.
+There are an estimated 218 million women and girls, including 14 million adolescents in developing countries who want to time, space or prevent a pregnancy but are not using modern methods of family planning, .
+Unintended pregnancies and unsafe abortions would drop by about two-thirds each and maternal deaths would reduce by more than one-fifth if all women in developing countries wanting to avoid a pregnancy were to use modern contraceptives.

+Family Planning is one of the best investments in development.
 The Copenhagen Consensus estimated that every $1 invested in meeting the unmet need for contraceptives yields in the long-term $120 in accrued annual benefits (based on reduced infant and maternal mortality and long-term benefits from economic growth).
+Every dollar spent on contraceptive services beyond the current level would save $3 in the cost of maternal, newborn and abortion care because use of contraceptives reduces the number of unintended pregnancies.

 The 2012 London Summit on Family Planning, hosted by the UK and the Bill and Melinda Gates Foundation, built on existing initiatives to put family planning higher on the global agenda, set international goals to enable women and girls to choose to use modern contraceptives and established the Family Planning 2020 (FP2020) partnership.
 The UK is a core convenor of this partnership, the second largest global bilateral donor on family planning, and co-funds the FP2020 Secretariat.
 In 2017, the UK co-hosted a follow-up Family Planning Summit with the Bill and Melinda Gates Foundation and UNFPA.
 The summit focused on innovation and tackling the barriers to progress.
 Over 50 countries, as well as civil society organisations, private sector partners and foundations made commitments to accelerate progress.
 At this Summit, the UK increased and extended its existing commitment, committing to spend an average of £225m every year between Apr 2017 and March 2022.